Man at center of Flint death case lived there all his life

 FLINT, Mich.
 (AP) — Robert Skidmore was born in Flint, raised a family there and lived his entire life in and around the blue collar town that — next to Detroit — was synonymous with manufacturing of cars and trucks.

-But his December 2015 death has been blamed on Legionnaires’ disease and linked to a tainted water crisis that on Wednesday led to involuntary manslaughter and other charges against five officials, including the director of Michigan’s Health and Human Services department.
+Now his December 2015 death has been blamed on Legionnaires’ disease and linked to the city’s tainted water crisis that on Wednesday led to involuntary manslaughter and other charges against five officials, including the director of Michigan’s Health and Human Services department.

 Skidmore, 85, was one of 12 people to die from the disease and nearly 100 cases of people being sickened from it.